 Worship With Us

-The Holy Eucharist, the sacrament of Christ's body and blood, is the principle act of Christian worship in the Episcopal Church.
+Celebration of the Holy Eucharist, the sacrament of Christ's body and blood, is the principle act of Christian worship in the Episcopal Church.
 The term "eucharist" is derived from the Greek word for "thanksgiving."
-Jesus instituted the Eucharist at the Last Supper when he shared the bread and cup of wine at a sacred meal with his disciples, identifying the bread with his body and the wine with his blood, and instructing them to "do this" in remembrance of him.
+Jesus instituted the practice of communion at the Last Supper, when he shared bread and wine at a sacred meal with his disciples, identifying the bread with his body and the wine with his blood and instructing them to do likewise in remembrance of him.